 Along with establishing rules, establishing set procedures for day-to-day activities and situations is essential.
 For example, when it comes to turning machinery on in the morning or turning everything off at the end of the day, there may be certain processes to follow that provide optimal safety.
 And for unique situations where someone is in danger or any unique situations that might not be encountered on a daily basis, having processes written down to refer back to is helpful for warehouse employees that could end up in those circumstances.
 With the proper procedures in writing and available to everyone, the entire team ends up safer.

 Step 4: Use Health and Safety Signs

-Health and safety signs can be a good reminder for employees to keep safety in mind .
+Health and safety signs can be a good reminder for employees to keep safety in mind.
 Typical signs that could be helpful would include those labeling danger zones and safety zones.
 Areas where certain safety gear such as shoes and glasses should be worn are great examples of areas that should be labeled.
-Also, a sign showing a current safety practice that gets switched out every so often can keep employees up to date and in-the-know about current safety protocol.
+Also, a sign showing a current safety practice that gets switched out every so often can keep employees up to date and in the know about current safety protocols.
 Putting signs in big lettering or having a colorful background can help them stand out and help keep employees alert to reading them.
 Signs that label general areas in the warehouse can keep things efficient as well.

 Step 5: Know the Warehouse Hazards